When it comes to monitoring one’s personal health, it’s important to know the signs that something might be amiss.

 No one likes a mosquito bite, but pancreatic cancer and the tumors that block bile ducts can cause another type of aggravating itch entirely.
 Bile buildup can also cause salt buildup in the body, which produces an itching sensation on the skin.

-If you aren’t experiencing any other symptoms, all-around itchy feeling under your skin can often be alleviated by properly hydrating and lowering your sodium intake.
+If you aren’t experiencing any other symptoms, an all-around itchy feeling under your skin can often be alleviated by properly hydrating and lowering your sodium intake.
 But if the feeling persists, especially with steps taken to remedy it, that can be a warning sign that it’s time to let someone know.

 6. Blood clots